pgcrumley/Controllers/SerialArduinoGpio/README.md

 or outputs with minimal fuss or danger.

-The digital pins can be placed in a monitor mode which will watch the pins and when debounced changes are detected, asynchronously send the change with a single character (c-n for a change to low, C-N for a change to high).
+The digital pins can be placed in a monitor mode which will watch the pins and when debounc-ed changes are detected, asynchronously send the detected change with a single character
+('c'-'n' for a change to low, 'C'-'N' for a change to high).

-All messages are returned without interruption, so, for example, the response to the '?', '0'-'9', '=', '-', or '`' commands will be returned in full before an asynchronous event message is sent.
+All messages which are responses to commands on the serial port are returned without interruption, so, for example, the response to the '?', '0'-'9', '=', '-', or '`' commands will be returned in full before an asynchronous event message is sent.

-Signals are "debounced" and a stable signal must be observed for at least 3 consecutive observations separated by no less than 1 mSec.
+Signals are "debounc-ed" and a stable signal must be observed for at least 3 consecutive observations separated by no less than 1 mSec.

-A command to save the current pin state to be used when the device is reset is also provided as some devices need particular values at startup.
+A command to save the current pin state to be loaded when the device is reset is also provided as some uses need particular values at startup.

 It is also possible to place a persistent name (16 characters) in to the Arduino so even if the USB ports get renamed over time you can keep track